The job duties and responsibilities of a Forensic Scientist are the following:

 - A Baccalaureate degree in biology, chemistry, or forensic science.

-- Must have successfully completed two of the following three college courses: Genetics, Biochemistry, or Molecular Biology.
-Remaining course must be successfully completed prior to performing DNA casework.
+- Must have successfully completed the following college courses: Genetics, Biochemistry, Molecular Biology and Statistics.

 - A Baccalaureate degree in a natural science or forensic science that includes a minimum of one semester of physics and one year or equivalent in each of general chemistry, organic chemistry, and analytical chemistry/instrumental methods including lecture and associated laboratory classes.